-The chiropractor we used where we lived previously would say, “Motion is lotion.”
+One of our chiropractors would say, “Motion is lotion.”
 Motion provides lubrication and recharges your human battery.
-If you’re wondering what I mean by your human battery, I created a post that should help.
+If you’re wondering what I mean by your human battery, I created a post that explains it.

 Even if you’re just walking, the movement will keep your energy flowing.
 Once your energy is flowing, all the other things that you’re doing to offset stressors and toxins in your life will work better.
 Your body can do what it needs to do.
 Just get things moving in whatever way works for you.

 Make sure that you have one or two activities that you can do that are going to work when you feel like your stress is rising and your immune system is starting to get compromised.
 You should have easy access so that there are few barriers to implementation.

 Another alternative to walking on the beach is stretching.
 Simply get down on the floor on a towel or a mat and do some stretching.
 This works wonders, especially when you don’t feel like you’ve got the energy to do anything else.
 Stretching can make you feel much better and make a lot of difference for you.

 Another thing you can do, if you feel like stretching or walking aren’t working or you really just feel like you’re dragging, is to take a nap.
 If you’re feeling nappy and you could use some extra healing juice, there’s nothing better than a nap.
 This will help you recharge your batteries and allow your body to completely shut down for a few minutes … and reboot.